Hair Length for Men – How Short or How Long?

 Male Jews traditionally kept much shorter hair than Hebrew women, although there were no particular laws except for those reflecting the point that men should look like men and women should look like women (e.g. Deuteronomy 22:5).

-On that note, long hair on men doesn’t automatically mean they look effeminate.
-For example, were George Armstrong Custer or Wild Bill Hickock remotely effeminate?
+On that note, long hair on men doesn’t automatically make them effeminate.
+Does the guy in this photo look remotely effeminate?
+Did George Armstrong Custer or Wild Bill Hickock look remotely effeminate?
+How about Civil War soldiers?
 How about Native American warriors?

 comments powered by Disqus